 The Infinity 102 is, as the name implies, a 102mm (4”) f/6 achromatic refractor.
 With a focal ratio of f/6, you’d probably expect there to be some chromatic aberration and indeed you’d be right.
 Purple or greenish halos are present on the Moon, planets and stars above around third magnitude.
 Jupiter’s cloud belts are visible but not the highest in contrast, and the Cassini Division in Saturn’s rings – normally easy in a 4” refractor under good conditions – is hard to see at all, even under good seeing conditions.
 The views are acceptable for a fast refractor, but not great.

 The scope’s dew shield is hard plastic and isn’t darkened very well.
-Sanding the interior with rough sandpaper and spray-painting it with an additional coat of flat black will greatly improve image contrast.
-The edges of the objective lens aren’t blackened at all, but if you’re confident enough to dismantle the lens cell you can blacken them with a Sharpie marker – this will also greatly improve contrast.
+Sanding the dew shield’s interior with rough sandpaper and spray-painting it with an additional coat of flat black will greatly improve image contrast.
+The edges of the objective lens aren’t blackened at all, but if you’re confident enough to dismantle the lens cell you can blacken the edges with a Sharpie marker – this will also greatly improve contrast.

-The focuser on the Infinity 102 is a 2” rack-and-pinion, made mostly of metal.
+The focuser on the Infinity 102 is a 2” rack-and-pinion unit, made mostly of metal.
 While it is indeed sturdy enough to hold 2” eyepieces and doesn’t vignette or anything, using this configuration will present you with some unrelated troubles which will be discussed in the mount section.

-The Infinity 102 comes with three eyepieces: 26mm (23x), 9mm (67x), and 6.3mm (95x) Modified Achromats – basically Kellners.
+The Infinity 102 comes with three eyepieces: 26mm (23x), 9mm (67x), and 6.3mm (95x) Modified Achromats.
 The 26mm and 9mm work fine, but the 6.3mm is rather uncomfortable to use and not the sharpest.
-The scope also comes with a 2x Barlow, which is functional, but for optimal high-power views, a better 6mm eyepiece like the generic 66-degree FOV “gold-lines” would be better.
+The scope also comes with a 2x Barlow, which is functional, but for optimal high-magnification views, a better 6mm eyepiece like the generic 66-degree FOV “gold-lines” would be better.

 The Infinity AZ Mount